Data Protection: Securing Your Personal Information in the Digital Age

 Avoid using public Wi-Fi

 More often than not, we rush to connect to public Wi-Fi access points without giving it a second thought.
-It is commonplace for coffee shops, shopping malls, hotel lobbies and even public transportation to offer free Wi-Fi now.
+It is commonplace for coffee shops, shopping malls, hotel lobbies, and even public transportation to offer free Wi-Fi now.
 However, it is worth noting this as a potential point of intrusion to your devices, with your personal information being the prize.
 We tend to have a false need to stay connected, which can easily make us targets for attackers.
 The evil twin and man-in-the-middle (MITM) attacks are both popular with respect to public and unsecured wireless networks.

 The evil twin attack takes advantage of the fact that your device “remembers” the Wi-Fi networks you connect to, making it difficult to distinguish between a trusted network and a malicious network with the same SSID (and even password), hence the name.
 In the MITM attack, on the other hand, an attacker intercepts communication between you and the internet, usually to “eavesdrop” and steal your personal information.
 When you are away from a trusted wireless network, consider using mobile data or your own hotspot or access point.

-Dispose devices and documents properly
+Dispose of devices and documents properly

 When it comes to recovering personal information due to improper disposal, you should worry about dumpster diving and data recovery.
 Dumpster diving is a method used to gathering information about a target by literally going through their trash, and you would be surprised how much personal information you can gather from discarded documents.
-Additionally, devices disposed hold so much data, even when deleted, and can potentially reveal so much personal information.
+Additionally, devices disposed of hold so much data, even when deleted, and can potentially reveal so much personal information.
 While how far an attacker is willing to go will depend on how “high-level” of a target you are, you can still be targeted.
 To keep your information from being used fraudulently, be sure to shred physical documents before trashing them, and always wipe (sanitise) the internal storage of devices you own before discarding them.

 Limit information shared online

 You’ve probably already heard of this one, so I won’t say much about it.
 The more personal information you share online, the easier it is for an attacker to piece together details about you during reconnaissance, which is typically the first step to getting hacked.
-Open-Source Intelligence (OSINT) tools makes this easier and allow attackers to scrape the internet for information about you that is available from public sources.
+Open-Source Intelligence (OSINT) tools make this easier and allow attackers to scrape the internet for information about you that is available from public sources.
 So, be sure you can live with what you share because the internet never forgets.